Yandex Cloud

 ])

-To get detailed information about an origin group, use the get REST API method for the OriginGroup resource or the OriginGroupService/Get gRPC API call.
+To get details of an origin group, use the get REST API method for the OriginGroup resource or the OriginGroupService/Get gRPC API call.

 Was the article helpful?